GibbsConsulting/django-plotly-dash/docs/development.rst

 Development
 ===========

-The application and demo are developed and tested in a virtualenv enviroment on Linux.
+The application and demo are developed, built and tested in a virtualenv enviroment, supported by a number of ``bash`` shell scripts.
 The resultant package should work on any Python installation that meets the requirements.

 Environment setup